esbenscriver/EstimateOneToOneMatching/README.md

 [![CD](https://github.com/esbenscriver/EstimateOneToOneMatching/actions/workflows/cd.yml/badge.svg)](https://github.com/esbenscriver/EstimateOneToOneMatching/actions/workflows/cd.yml)

 # Description
 Estimate by maximum likelihood a one-to-one matching model with transferable utility where the choice probabilities of the agents on both sides of the matching market are given by the logit model.
-See see e.g. [Andersen (2025)](https://arxiv.org/pdf/2409.05518) for a model description.

 The model and estimator are implemented in JAX.
 We leverage the [SQUAREM](https://github.com/esbenscriver/squarem-JAXopt) accelerator to efficiently solve the system of fixed-point equations that characterize the equilibrium transfers.
 Finally, we rely on the [JAXopt](https://github.com/google/jaxopt) implementation of implicit differentiation when calculating the gradient of the log-likelihood function automatically.